HBF Positional Statements

 Further, HBF does not believe that the fundamentally aspirational nature of betting on horses should be eroded by operational challenges incurred by bookmakers.

-HBF recently published a study of 2018 starting prices by course, a follow up to its 2017 study, which highlights some outlying tracks where particularly good or poor value is often offered.
-That study can be found here.
+HBF publishes an annual report of starting prices by course this details tracks where particularly good or poor value is often offered.
+The latest study can be found here.

 ADDITIONAL PUNTER-FRIENDLY DATA

 HBF believes that an increase in the reliability and scope, and an improvement in the presentation, of data provided for those who follow and bet on the sport of horseracing is crucial in attracting and retaining a new audience, especially as horseracing competes against other recreational pursuits and against the sport in jurisdictions where data is much more extensive.